Aliceviccajee/bottega/README.md

       enabled: false
 ````

 * Create a file called .vault_pass at the root of the trellis directory.
-Paste in the password stored in LastPass, under 'Lunar base theme encryption password'.
+Paste in the password stored in LastPass, under 'Bottega theme encryption password'.

 * Define admin passwords, database passwords and other sensitive data in /trellis/group_vars/development/vault.yml.
 This has been encrypted in order that it can be committed to the repo.